How to Stop a Puppy From Biting

 Instead, move your hands slowly and smoothly while playing (basically, the opposite of a darting squirrel).
 And of course, never grab a chew toy or treat from a puppy’s mouth when they’re busy gnawing.

-If you’ve tried the above methods and your puppy is still nipping, try heading outside for an interactive game of fetch, suggests Shelby Semel, a New York City-based trainer and canine behavior expert.
+If you’ve tried the above methods and your puppy is still nipping, try heading outside for an interactive game of fetch, suggests Shelby Semel, a New York City-based trainer and canine behaviour expert.
 “They can have their fun outdoors instead,” she says.

 Dogs on leashes with their people

-Hire a Trainer
+Hire a trainer

 If you’re having trouble nipping the nipping, consider working with a professional trainer who has experience with young dogs.
 Training is a great way to improve your communication, strengthen your bond, and ensure that you’re setting your pet up for success.